-These are industry synonyms that stand in for words with more negative connotations: cancelled, disrupted, delayed, worse.
-In adopting such language, as well as a passive voice (“Passengers are advised…”), Greater Anglia encourages customers to follow suit in using unemotive, less loaded language.
+These are industry synonyms that stand in for words with more negative connotations: canceled, disrupted, delayed, or worse.
+In adopting such language, as well as a passive voice (“Passengers are advised…”), Greater Anglia encourages customers to follow suit in using un-emotive, less loaded language.
 It is a defusing tactic.

 “FYI trains are also suspended from Chelmsford to Witham”

 Great Western Railway: the personal touch

 If Greater Anglia is decidedly hands-off when making updates about disruption, Great Western Railway (GWR) is the opposite.